ThriveOnz360

 • Month 1 — Foundation (Layers 1+2): Legal entity and Xero accounting first.
 Everything else integrates into Xero — correct chart of accounts before adding other tools ensures integrations work from day one.

-• Month 2 — People (Layers 3+4): Time tracking and workforce management.
-Configure Jibble → Xero payroll export.
+• Month 2 — People (Layers 3+4): Configure Jibble → Xero payroll export.
 Initiate Deel EOR if international hires needed.

 • Month 3 — Marketing (Layer 5): Install WhatConverts, connect Google Ads, run initial Semrush keyword audit.
 Marketing layer benefits from accounting being operational (cost-per-lead needs revenue data).